BrandonTang89/AbstractionProject/brandon-fl/brandonReport.typ

   `Output Constraint: [(signal, tickStart, tickEnd, highExpr, lowExpr)]` ]

 This output constraint means that on cases where `highExpr` is true, `signal` should be high.
 When `lowExpr` is true, `signal` should be low.
 If neither are true, then we don't assert anything about the signal.
 The `tickStart` and `tickEnd` are the clock cycles that the output constraint should hold for.
+These expressions are known as the guards of the output constraint.

 Observe that each output constraint thus consists of two parts: the positive output constraint, which enforces that signal must be high under some condtions, and the negative output constraint, which enforces that signal must be low under some conditions.